One of the most historic landmarks in Fernandina Beach, Florida is the Amelia Island lighthouse, perched high on a bluff above Egans Creek.

 BUILT DURING THE “TERRITORIAL PERIOD”

 The lighthouse is also one of only two remaining lighthouses in the state designed by Winslow Lewis, the American lighthouse builder.
-The lighthouse itself is located on a 60-foot bluff (i.e. 60 feet above sea level) overlooking marshland grasses and Egans Creek.
+The Amelia Island Lighthouse is located on a 60-foot bluff (i.e. 60 feet above sea level), overlooking the marsh and Egans Creek.

-With long family history of lighthouse keeping, the tour guide, Ms. Helen, is of the O’Hagan lighthouse keeper family – both her father (Thomas John O’Hagan) and grandfather (Thomas Patrick O’Hagan), were Amelia Island lighthouse keepers for half a century, from 1905 through 1954.
+With long family history of lighthouse keeping, the tour guide, Ms. Helen, is of the O’Hagan lighthouse keeper family.
+Both her father (Thomas John O’Hagan) and grandfather (Thomas Patrick O’Hagan) were Amelia Island lighthouse keepers for half a century, from 1905 through 1954.
 Hear Ms. Helen recall memories of her childhood on the lighthouse property and the interesting history of the lighthouse.
-Visitors can walk the lighthouse grounds, get some great photos and video of this historic landmark, and step inside the bottom of the lighthouse.
+Visitors can walk the lighthouse grounds, get some great photos of this historic landmark, and step inside the bottom of the lighthouse.
 However, note that climbing the lighthouse staircase to the top is not permitted.

 MORE FACTS ABOUT THE AMELIA ISLAND LIGHTHOUSE

-The lighthouse is constructed of brick – a “double-walled tower — a cone within a cone — with metal cupola” and stands 67 feet tall.
+The lighthouse is constructed of brick (a “double-walled tower — a cone within a cone), with metal cupola” and stands 67 feet tall.
 This brick lighthouse actually was first built in 1820 on neighboring Cumberland Island, Georgia, across the channel from Fernandina Beach, and was known as the Cumberland tower.
 Nature shifted the channel southward, and as a result, the navigational usefulness of the tower on Cumberland became obsolete.
 Reportedly, in 1834, Congress was petitioned by people of the Florida Territory ( Florida was not yet a state), requesting the lighthouse be moved from Cumberland across the waterway to Amelia Island.
 Brick by brick, the tower on Cumberland was dismantled in 1838 and reconstructed using the same bricks on Amelia Island, and completed in 1839.